 College of Fine Arts Graduate Funding and Time to Degree Policy

-The College of Fine Arts strives to matriculate outstanding doctoral (Ph.D, DMA) and terminal masters degree (MFA) students and provide them with the training, experience and support necessary for successful completion of their respective degrees and placement in academic and other training-related jobs upon graduation.
+The College of Fine Arts strives to matriculate outstanding doctoral (PhD, DMA), terminal masters (MFA) and non-terminal masters degree (MA, MM) students and provide them with the training, experience and support necessary for successful completion of their respective degrees and placement in academic and other training-related jobs upon graduation.

-As higher education in general comes under increasing scrutiny for its ability to deliver quality education within a reasonable time frame, issues of time to degree and level of support for graduate education naturally draw focus.
-Graduate student support takes the form of scholarships, fellowships, external grants and work appointments as Teaching Assistants, Assistant Instructors and Graduate Research Assistants.
+As higher education comes under increasing scrutiny for its ability to deliver quality education within a reasonable time frame, issues of time to degree and level of support for graduate education naturally draw focus.
+Graduate student support takes the form of fellowships, external grants and work appointments as Teaching Assistants (TA), Assistant Instructors (AI) and Graduate Research Assistants (GRA).